getgrav/grav-learn/pages/03.themes/08.customization/docs.md

 To make use of SCSS you need to use a SCSS compiler.
 Lucky these are [easily installed](http://sass-lang.com/install) on any platform and come in a variety of forms including a command-line tool, and many GUI applications.
 Frankly, the command line is all you need.

 The Antimatter theme has an `scss/` folder that contains a variety of `.scss` files.
 These should be compiled into the `css-compiled/` folder.
-Once installed, open your terminal applicaiton, navigate to the install folder `my-grav-install/my-theme/` and you can simply type:
+Once installed, open your terminal application, navigate to the install folder `my-grav-install/my-theme/` and you can simply type:

 ```
 scss --watch scss:css-compiled